isu-digital/digitalcollections.lib/pages/about.md

 We are always looking for ways to improve our collections and the digital collection platform.
 If you have ideas for improvement, we welcome your feedback.
 As an ongoing initiative, we are creating transcriptions of our digital collections to facilitate full-text, keyword searching, and computational analysis.

-Collection Development Process
+### Collection Development Process

 1. Project proposed
 2. Stakeholders determine scope and deliverables
 3. Project evaluated by Collection Development Team using selection criteria
 4. If chosen, project enters the project creation workflow
 5. Project assessment and selection
-    a. ​Specific materials identified for inclusion
+    - ​Specific materials identified for inclusion
-    b.
-Individual materials assessed for inclusion.
+    - Individual materials assessed for inclusion.
 Considerations include:
-        i.
-Rights, privacy, and ethics
+        - Rights, privacy, and ethics
-        ii.
-Access and use
+        - Access and use
-        iii.
-Time and effort
+        - Time and effort
 6. Conservation assessment and stabilization
 7. Digitization
 8. Metadata generation